 Lack of knowledge about customers is a major reason why companies waste a lot of time and effort and the root cause of a lot of money being left “on the table”.
 An effective admin system is essential for managing appointments and engineers’ time but it will only get you so far in terms of managing your customers.
 You need to be able to see what has happened in the past, and it is near impossible to do this with a manual or spreadsheet-based system.
+(You may also be interested in downloading our Checklist to Efficient CRM Management and learning more here).
 Being able to see a customer’s history quickly and easily on-screen lets you answer their queries faster and more accurately.
 This not only speeds up your response and avoids long phone calls, but also impresses customers with your professionalism.

 b.
 Get more repeat business

 It is generally reckoned to be far more profitable to get repeat business from existing customers than it is to win new ones.
 Yet most companies lose existing customers to the competition by not staying in touch or not being sufficiently aware of their specific needs.
 Your customer database can help you get more of your customers coming back and buying again.
 Why?
 Because you have a profile of the customer and their property, what services they have had in the past when they are due for a service check etc.